 There are many market forces at work in the natural gas sector.
 In this section, we will explore those factors affecting both supply and demand of natural gas.
 Let’s look at natural gas demand first.

-Natural Gas Demand
+Natural Gas Demand Drivers

 To understand natural gas demand is to learn how gas is used in the physical market.
-When certain economic or political situations exist, it can create a higher demand for gas.
+When certain economic or political situations exist, they can create a higher demand for gas.
 Here are some of the top factors impacting natural gas demand:

-Natural Gas Supply
+Natural Gas Supply Drivers

 Natural gas supply, on the other hand, is the measure of the total amount of natural gas available for consumption.
 When supply is high, prices tend to drop, and when it is low, prices rise.
 Here are some of the top factors that affect natural gas supply: